apryakhin/legion.stanford.edu/publications.md

 <a name="isav2017"></a>__*In Situ* Visualization with Task-based Parallelism__ [PDF](/pdfs/isav2017.pdf) <br/>
 _Alan Heirich, Elliott Slaughter, Manolis Papadakis, Wonchan Lee, Tim Biedert and Alex Aiken_ <br/>
-To appear in the In Situ Infrastructures for Enabling Extreme-scale Analysis and Visualization (ISAV 2017) <br/>
+In the Workshop on In Situ Infrastructures for Enabling Extreme-scale Analysis and Visualization (ISAV 2017) <br/>
 __Abstract:__ This short paper describes an experimental prototype of *in situ* visualization in a task-based parallel programming framework.
 A set of reusable visualization tasks were composed with an existing